solectrus/configurator/src/templates/readme/en/2-prerequisites-raspberry.md

 The kernel is `v6`, which is the latest and greatest - `v4` or `v5` will work as well.

 The architecture is `arm64` which means you are running a 64bit OS.
 If you are running a 32bit OS, you need to upgrade.
-If the architecture is `armhf`, you are running a 64bit Kernel with 32bit userland, which will **not** work.'
+If the architecture is `armhf`, you are running a 64bit Kernel with 32bit userland, which will **not** work.

 The easiest way to setup a brand new OS is to use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and install Raspberry Pi OS Lite (Debian Bookworm, 64bit) on a SD card.